Lancashire and South Cumbria

 04-08-01 Valproate

-In November 2023, due to known significant risk of serious harm to a baby after exposure to valproate the MHRA has stipulated that new regulatory measures will be put in place in January 2024 for oral valproate medicines as follows:
+Due to known significant risk of serious harm the MHRA has stipulated new regulatory measures for oral valproate medicines:

 Sodium Valproate Epilim®